klacus/k3slab/README.md

 The router / firewall should be configured to provide the following services:
 1. DHCP with static IP address mapping (reservations or MAC binding).\
   If you are planning to use your network's DHCP server to assign IP addresses to the VMs, then you need to make sure that the DHCP server is configured to provide static IP addresses for the VMs.
 This can be done by creating a DHCP reservation for each VM based on its MAC address.
-The MAC and IP address of each VM can be found in the `configuration.sh` file.\
+The MAC, IP address, and hostnames of each VM can be found in the `configuration.sh` file.\
 ![static mapping 1](./pix/staticmapping1.png)\
 ![static mapping 2](./pix/staticmapping2.png)\
 2. Virtual IP (VIP) support.\